f5swb/RDA5807/README.md

 Touch TUNE button to go to the TUNE MODE operation, so if you touch the + you are going to seek up and - will seek down.

-Good to know: if you see the MEMORY button in blue the frequency tuned is already in the memory bank (see MEMORY BANK).
+**Good to know: if you see the MEMORY button in blue the frequency tuned is already in the memory bank (see MEMORY BANK).**

-### 10 - VOLUME operation:
+### 10 - VOLUME operation :

 <img src = "https://github.com/f5swb/RDA5807/blob/main/Pictures/volume.PNG" title = "page1.png">

 Touch the VOLUME button to get the + and - function volume level.

-**Good to know: you will see a level bar value instead of the frequency bar value, you can also control the level with the volume number at the right screen corner.**
+**Good to know : you will see a level bar value instead of the frequency bar value, you can also control the level with the volume number at the right screen corner.**

 To mute the volume just touch to the MUTE button.